Good Sleep Practices

 Your brain wants to have consistency; that’s just the way we are wired.
 If you make a bedtime schedule that you stick to, your body learns how to fall asleep on its own.

-When you are creating a bedtime ritual or routine is important to consider a few points.
+When you are creating a bedtime ritual or routine, it is important to consider a few points.

 - Have a regular bedtime